coq/coq/doc/sphinx/practical-tools/coqide.rst

 The failing command has been underlined.

 If you're not in async mode and you modify the processed part of the buffer, everything after that point is undone.
-Unlike in `coqtop`, you should not use :cmd:`Undo` to go backward.
+Unlike in `rocq repl`, you should not use :cmd:`Undo` to go backward.

 The other buttons on the toolbar do the following: